 *Learn more about what an S.A.S company is and how you can create one in the following article: What is a Colombian S.A.S Corporation? – Bogota Lawyer

-Need Help Establishing Your Business in Colombia?
+Need Help Establishing Your Business and Doing Business in Colombia?

 Colombia has many business opportunities for foreign investors.
 However, doing business and starting a company in this region can be somewhat complicated.
 At Biz Latin Hub we have a local team of experts, that can help you decide which type of company best suits your business needs.
 Contact David at [email protected] to see how we can help you through the process.